Shians/PorexploreR/README.md

 ## Installation

-You can install the released version of PorexploreR from [CRAN](https://CRAN.R-project.org) with:
+You can install the released version of PorexploreR from GitHub with:

 ``` r
 if (!require(remotes)) install.packaages("remotes")